subprocess: Wrapping ping, traceroute, and nslookup in Python

 traceroute prints each responding hop’s IP in parentheses; the regex grabs exactly those and naturally skips * * * lines that have no address.

 Previously: Regex with re.
-Coming tomorrow — Socket programming: building a tiny TCP port reachability checker so you stop reaching for telnet host 443.
+Coming tomorrow — Socket programming: building a tiny TCP port reachability checker to replace reaching for telnet host 443.